tasansga/haraka-ldap/docs/plugins/auth/authn_ldap.md

 # auth/authn_ldap

 This haraka plugin implements authentication (authn) agains LDAP servers, i.e. it checks if the given user credentials are valid in LDAP.
-It can either search for the user DN first, or it can try to bind by predefined DN templates.
+It can either search for the user DN first, or it can try to bind by predefined DN templates and utilizes the ldappool plugin.

 ## Configuration
 All configuration is done in `config/authn_ldap.ini`.